-Today we’re going to talk about what may just be the most beneficial cardio method out there: high intensity interval training for women and men.
+Today we’re going to talk about what may just be the most beneficial cardio method out there: high intensity interval training, also known as HIIT.

 What Is Hiit?

-This form of exercise is going to have you alternating between periods of very intense, all out bursts of exercise with active rest periods that are usually one to three times the length.
+High intensity interval training (HIIt) is a form of exercise that gets you alternating between periods of very intense, all out bursts of exercise with active rest periods that are usually one to three times the length.

 For example, you might do 30 seconds of exercise, going as hard as you possibly can, and then back off and perform 60 seconds of active rest.
 Think going from a sprint to a walk.

-This is then repeated, 10-20 times (or however long you want that interval training session to last), always starting with a brief warm-up and finishing with a cool-down.
+This is then repeated, 10-20 times (or however long you want), always starting with a brief warm-up and finishing with a cool-down.